 This bump chart is the work of Matthias Schnetzer.
 Thanks to him for sharing his work!

-This chart requires a few libraries, especially the ggbump package.
-This package provides a
+This chart requires a few libraries, especially the

-function that allows to build ggbump
+provides a geom_bump() function that allows to

-charts easily.
+build ggbump charts easily.

-Install it with install.packages("ggbump")
+Install it with install.packages("ggbump").

-The dataset is retrieved from the rdbnomics
+The dataset is retrieved from the rdbnomics package and

 is from the AMECO database.